zeek/try-zeek/manager/static/examples/modules/log-factorial/readme.markdown

 Now please switch to the file main.zeek.
 At the beginning of our script we need to create the new logging stream.
 [Log::create\_stream](https://docs.zeek.org/en/current/scripts/base/frameworks/logging/main.zeek.html?highlight=log%3A%3Acreate_stream#id-Log::create_stream) does exactly this.
 The necessary parameters are of course the module's `LOG` value, and the record that holds the logging fields.
 The variable `$path` tells Zeek how it should name the new log-file.
-Note that the Log stream needs to be initialized within the bro\_init event.
+Note that the Log stream needs to be initialized within the zeek\_init event.

 The next step looks very similar to the one before, but instead of printing the results to Stdout we now write to the new log, using the [Log::write](https://docs.zeek.org/en/current/scripts/base/frameworks/logging/main.zeek.html?highlight=log%3A%3Awrite#id-Log::write) function.

-One more note on writing to logs: In this example we wrote all results within bro\_done, in a real world example this is usually done inside an event handler that has to do with the log-file.
+One more note on writing to logs: In this example we wrote all results within zeek\_done, in a real world example this is usually done inside an event handler that has to do with the log-file.